Ovsyanka/keepassxc-browser/README.md

 The details about the messaging protocol used with the browser extension and KeePassXC can be found [here](keepassxc-protocol.md).

+## Testing

+To run some basic tests you can install the needed dependencies with `npm install`.

+For running unit tests: `npm run unit-tests`.
+For integration tests: `npm run integration-tests`.

 ## Licenses

 ```